The Last Judgement Triptych (Klontzas): Description

 The triptych was gilded with gold, the painting material was egg tempera and gold leaf on three separate wood panels.
 The width is 79 cm (31.1 in) and the height is 67 cm (26.4 in).
 The gilded metallic portion was made with elaborate decorations.
-The upper portion features scenes from Genesis in fifteen small circles.
-In the central upper archway right below the scenes of Genesis Jesus appears, the Virgin Mary is to his right and John the Baptist appears to his left resembling The Last Judgment painting of Klontzas.
-The trio is surrounded by flying heads.

-Below the holy trio, Adam and Eve hold the cross as they gaze upon hell.
-To the right of the cross, Noah carries the ark over his head, to the left of the cross Moses is holding a tablet.
-On the same side as Noah, Abraham and Isaac are present.
-Isaac carries the wood of sacrifice on his back.
-He is escorted by two lions.
-Below the group, a band plays and the book of life is opened.
-Two archangels appear in the lower vertical center of the image.
-The Archangel Michael holds a scale depicting the weighing of souls.
-The Archangel Gabriel behind him holds the sword.
-Winged demons are also present.
-The demon characters resemble his other works namely The Last Judgment.

-On panel 1 to the viewer's left in the upper archway six apostles are seated in heavenly thrones.
 Throughout the three panels, naked figures are mixed with nobility and clergy.
-Klontzas makes a clear distinction between the chosen and damned.
-Below the apostles in panel 1, Constantine and Helena stand by the True Cross.
-Saint Catherine stands by the wheel.
+Klontzas makes a distinction between the saved and the damned.
+All Twelve Apostles are visible in the left and right panel.

+On the first panel to the viewer's left in the upper archway, six apostles are seated in heavenly thrones.
+Below the apostles in the first panel, Constantine I and Helena stand by the True Cross.
+Saint Catherine stands by the wooden wheel.
 The remaining figures participate in the dance of the last judgment.
 The hierarchs, military saints, monks, and holy women are present.
 At the bottom of the panel, a scene depicts the resurrection of the dead.

+On the second panel, below the holy trio, Adam and Eve hold the cross as they gaze upon hell.
+To the right of the cross, Noah carries the Ark over his head; to the left of the cross, Moses is holding the Ten Commandments.
+On the same side as Noah, Abraham, and Isaac are present.
+Isaac carries the wood of sacrifice on his back.
+He is escorted by two lions.
+Below the group, there is the Angelic Choir playing instruments, and the Book of Life is opened.
+Two archangels appear at the center bottom of the image: Archangel Michael holds a scale depicting the weighing of souls, and Archangel Gabriel, positioned behind Archangel Michael, has a sword.
+Winged demons are also present.
+The demon characters resemble his other works, namely The Last Judgment.
+The upper portion features scenes from Genesis in fifteen small circles.
+In the central upper archway, right below the scenes of Genesis, Jesus appears, the Virgin Mary is to his right, and John the Baptist appears to his left, resembling The Last Judgment painting of Klontzas.
+The trio is surrounded by flying heads.

 On the third panel to the viewer's right, the upper archway features the remaining six apostles.
-Below the apostles, clergy, and nobles.
-A huge scene depicting hell occupies over half of the panel.
-Klontzas created a magnificent version of hell.
-Abraham, Lazarus and Isaac sit on top of the smoking renaissance building which is crowded with demons.
+Below the apostles, clergy, and nobles, a huge scene depicting hell occupies over half of the panel.
+Abraham, Lazarus, and Isaac sit on top of a stone building, which is crowded with demons.
 A figure reminiscent of Greek mythology resembling Charon appears.
-Charon was the ferryman of Hades who carried the souls of the dead.
-The ferry boat carries the damned to the mouth of hell.
+A wooden boat carries the damned to the mouth of hell.